-If you want to go full Japanese, you need to try kappo cuisine because ramen and sushi is just the tip, and you will want to experience the entire shaft of Japanese food.
+If you want to go full Japanese, you need to try kappo cuisine because ramen and sushi is just the tip, and you will want to experience the entire girth of Japanese food.

-Sometimes American food does seem like a lot of burgers and pizza so imagine life without clam chowder, apple pie, hot dogs, meatloaf, to barbecue ribs.
-If that would be a sad life, that is where you are if you only had ramen and sushi.
+Sometimes American food does seem like a lot of burgers and pizza, but imagine a life without clam chowder, apple pie, hot dogs, meatloaf, or barbecue ribs.
+If that sounds like a sad life, that is where you are in life, if you only have had ramen and sushi.

-Kappo cuisine is like a Japanese version of an American diner but with a massive range of raw, stewed, steamed, fried, and grilled.
-Versus a grilled (burger) and fried (fries).
-You got that sugah?
+Kappo cuisine is like an upscale Japanese version of an American diner but with a massive menu ranging from raw, stewed, steamed, fried, and grilled.
+Versus grilled (burger), fried (fries), and Marge calling you sugah.

 Kappo (kappō 割烹) style most likely originated out of Osaka in the 1910’s and is considered fine dining because of the elaborate range of seasonal dishes that are served: